marcandrysco/Misc/emech/README.md

 The checking macros check a value for an error (i.e. non-null) and performs the stated action.

-The `chkret` function calls the current fucntions `onerr` code and then returns the error.
+The `chkret` macro calls the current fucntions `onerr` code and then returns the error.

-The `chkexit` function prints the errors message and exits with an exit status of `1`.
+The `chkexit` macro prints the errors message and exits with an exit status of `1`.

-The `chkabort` function prints the errors message and aborts the program.
+The `chkabort` macro prints the errors message and aborts the program.

+    void unreachable()

+The `unreachable` macro is used to mark code that should never be reached.
+If `RELEASE` is defined, the compiler will optimize accordingly and therefore any code that calls `unreachable` will execute undefined.
+If `RELEASE` is not defined, an error will be printed and the program will be aborted.